 Stuffing is the thing I look forward to most around the holidays.
 Like how Buddy the Elf says smiling is his favorite, stuffing is my favorite.
 When I went gluten free, it was one that I was most bummed to miss out on.
 Little did I realize how easy it was to use gluten free bread to make an amazing stuffing recipe – and that’s how this gluten free sausage, apple, and cranberry stuffing came to be.

 Before my gluten free days, this was the recipe I used for stuffing, and that is what this recipe is based on.
-I’ve edited some things to perfect it and the result is truly delicious (or truly outrageous, for all you Jem fans out there).
-But really, no one will be able to tell it’s gluten free.
+I’ve edited some things to perfect it and the result is truly delicious.
+Really, no one will be able to tell it’s gluten free.

 For this recipe, it’s best to use stale bread.
 I usually set it out for a couple hours before I toast it in the oven, but setting it out longer is fine too.
 The gluten free bread I typically use is Franz Gluten Free 7 Grain as I think it has a good texture and taste, but if you have a favorite gluten free bread you like it would likely work just fine in this recipe.